-Figure 2.16: Vehicle steering dynamics.
+Figure 2.17: Vehicle steering dynamics.
 The left figure shows an overhead view of a vehicle with four wheels.
 The wheel base is b and the center of mass at a distance a forward of the rear wheels.
 By approximating the motion of the front and rear pairs of wheels by a single front wheel and a single rear wheel, we obtain an abstraction called the bicycle model, shown on the right.
 The steering angle is δ and the velocity at the center of mass has the angle α relative the length axis of the vehicle.
-The position of the vehicle is given by (x, y) and the orientation (heading) by θ .
+The position of the vehicle is given by (x,y) and the orientation (heading) by θ .

-vehicle depends on the steering angle δ .
-To be specific, consider the velocity v at the center of mass, a distance a from the rear wheel, and let b be the wheel base, as shown in Figure 2.16.
+Consider a vehicle with two wheels as shown in Figure 2.17.
+For the purpose of steering we are interested in a model that describes how the velocity of the vehicle depends on the steering angle δ .
+To be specific, let b be the wheel base and consider the velocity v at the center of mass, a distance a from the rear wheel, as shown in Figure 2.17.
 Let x and y be the coordinates of the center of mass, θ the heading angle and α the angle between the velocity vector v and the centerline of the vehicle.
+The point O is at the intersection of the normals to the front and rear wheels.
+The distance from O to the center of mass is r_a .
+Assuming no slipping of the wheels the motion is a rotation around the point O in the figure.
 Since $b = r_a \tan \delta$ and $a = r_a \tan \alpha$, it follows that $\tan \alpha = (a/b) \tan \delta$ and we get the following relation between α and the steering angle δ :

-$$\alpha(\delta) = \arctan\left(\frac{a\tan\delta}{b}\right). \tag{2.23}$$
+$$\alpha = \arctan\left(\frac{a\tan\delta}{b}\right). \tag{2.23}$$